ctrl-alt-del/devenv/README.md

 ### Gradle on Mac
-Gradle is a build tool for project, you can learn more about it on its [homepage](http://www.gradle.org/)

-To install gradle, the simplest way would be to install it through [Homebrew](#homebrew)
+To install gradle on Mac, the simplest way would be to install it through [Homebrew](#homebrew)

 Once you have Homebrew, you can install Gradle by running:
 ```sh